RotierenderRoland/BundleWrap_demo/README.md

 ## Bundle structure:
 The projects consist of an HAProxy and an Apache Bundle
-### HAProxy Bundle: Configures an HAProxy loadbalancer to distribute traffic to multiple Apache web servers in the backend via roundrobin load balancing.
+### HAProxy Bundle: Configures an HAProxy load balancer to distribute traffic to multiple Apache web servers in the backend via roundrobin load balancing.

 #### HAProxy Config:
 	global:
 	Configures Logging
 	Starts HAProxy as a daemon
-	Sets max. connections to 2000 in order to reduce stress on the loadbalancer
+	Sets max. connections to 2000 in order to reduce stress on the load balancer

 	defaults:
 	Sets log to the in global defined rules